rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

        '5': {'1':1,'2':-1,'3':1,'4':-1,'5':-1}
        }

-The :code:`Digraph.showAll()` method output reveals us that the digraph :code:`testdigraph.py` is a connected irreflexive digraph of order five evaluated in a valuation domain from -1 to 1.
+The :code:`Digraph.showAll()` method output reveals us that the digraph object loaded from file :code:`tutorialDigraph.py` is a connected irreflexive digraph of order five evaluated in a valuation domain from -1 to 1.
-        >>> g = Digraph('tutorialdigraph')
+        >>> g = Digraph('tutorialDigraph')
        	>>> g.showAll()
 	*----- show details --------------*
 	Digraph          : tutorialdigraph